raspberri05/persona.fm/readme.md

 Go to [OpenAI](https://platform.openai.com/apps) and create a new project api key.
 If you do not have an openai account with api credit to use, please open an issue to get access to a temporary key

+*Only needed if you're working on a feature that uses the openai api*

 #### Setting up Google OAuth

 1. Follow the instructions in the Application Code Configuration section of [this article](https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=environment&environment=server#application-code-configuration)